Chapter 44

 "[1] The whole Israelite community set out from Elim and came to the Desert of Sin, which is between Elim and Sinai, on the fifteenth day of the second month after they had come out of Egypt.
 [2] In the desert the whole community grumbled against Moses and Aaron.
 [3] The Israelites said to them, "If only we had died by the Lord's hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death.""

-In spite of all the moaning and complaining God remained faithful to the children of Israel.
+In spite of the moaning and complaining God remained faithful to the children of Israel.
 During their journey He encouraged, helped and cared for them.
-Approximately 2 years after they left Egypt, God brought Israel to their inheritance, that is the land He promised to give them.
-Before they were to take possession of the land, God told Moses to send men to investigate the place they were to inherit.
-Thus,
+Approximately 2 years after they left Egypt, God brought Israel to the land He promised to give them.
+Before they were to take possession of the land,

-MOSES SENT 12 MEN TO EXPLORE THE PROMISED LAND
+SOME MEN WERE SENT TO EXPLORE THE PROMISED LAND

 This is recorded in,